 WHAT’S STOPPING ME FROM BURNING FAT?

 The one hormone that blocks fat metabolism (burning fat) is insulin.
 The sure fire way to stop fat metabolism is to consume insulin inducing carbohydrates.
 Insulin is meant to take glucose from the blood and store it elsewhere.
 If we can attempt to avoid causing insulin spikes in our blood (reducing refined sugars and starches), we should be able to maintain our fat burning state and avoid storage of excess body fat.
+Pro tip: don’t ruin your day by eating carbs at breakfast.

 BENEFITS OF KETOSIS.